-A table on pages 16-23 of the XADC Wizard describes all 83 registers that are available in the XADC block.
+A table on pages 16 through 23 of IP Product Guide (PG 091) describes all 83 registers that are available in the XADC block.
 Registers include reset functions, channel selection, various setup and control functions, and several data registers for the ADC conversion results and sensor outputs.
 (Note: channel selection refers to the 16-channel analog mux on the ADC input, which is included so that up to 16 signals can be digitized without the need for an external mux.)
-Only a few of the data registers are of interest here, and these are shown in the table below (the offset values in the table must be added to the assigned XADC base address of 0x4BB06000).
-You can read about the rest of the registers in Xilinx document UG091.
+Only a few of the data registers are of interest here, and these are shown in the much smaller table below.
+The offset values shown in the table must be added to the assigned XADC base address of 0x43C50000.

 All data registers are 16 bits, but only the most significant 12 of the 16 bits are used.
 Since the ARM uses 32 bit address, these 12 unused bits are in the upper bits of the least-significant two bytes.

 Data: Die temperature data: T (centigrade) = ((data x 503.975) / 4096) – 273.15